somebox/jira-tracker-for-trello/README.md

 There is no data or state infomation persisted locally.
 Sync status is determined by looking at event timestamps, and comparing them to when the bot last posted a comment.

-The [moneta](https://github.com/minad/moneta) gem is used for caching.
-It only stores JIRA/Trello responses for a short time to help reduce repeat calls to cards/tickets we have recently fetched in a single update cycle.

 ## TODO

 * update documentation to be more generic for other configurations
 * add some protection so that only authorized Trello organizations can be accessed.
 Trello has *very* open permissions: anyone can add any use to any board, which could be a security risk otherwise... :/
-* open source this puppy. nearly ready.

 Add more commands: